LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 So, your "AWS_URL" environment parameter will look like: https://your-bucket's-name.s3.the-code-you-just-looked-up.amazonaws.com

+UPDATE!
+Ah, on a fresh deploy, the AWS_URL is of the form: "https://s3.region.amazonaws.com/bucket".
+So you'll have to double-check!

 ## Step 8: Create a custom "policy" for your app's S3 access

 - click "Services" at the top left